gravures/gnome-builder-python-plugins/README.md

 ## Flatpak specific installation

-To install plugins for your gnome-builder flatpak's distribution:
+To install plugins for your gnome-builder flatpak's distribution use the -Dflatpak option:

 ```
 $ meson build --prefix=~/.local -Dflatpak=true